Is the Nightmare Before Christmas a Halloween Movie?

 Share with your friends ☺️!

-It’s usually quite simple to figure out which holiday a film is representing.
-However, one film has long perplexed a lot of viewers.
+It’s usually quite simple to figure out which holiday a film represents.
+However, one film has long perplexed many viewers.

-Indeed, the film is set in Halloween Town.
-Also, it features a skeleton named The Pumpkin King as the major character.
+Indeed, the film is set in Halloween Town and features a skeleton named The Pumpkin King as the major character.

 There’s also the notion that he has a ghost dog.
 On the other hand, there are witches and, of course, Oogie Boogie, a sack full of snakes with some torture chamber.